Japanese street fashion: Decora Kei

 The Decora Kei style originated in the late 1990s/early 2000s and rose to great popularity both in and outside Japan.
 It is exemplified by singer Kyary Pamyu Pamyu, who rose to prominence in the Harajuku fashion scene before her musical debut.
-The wearers usually stick to a color scheme for their decora, such as Pink Decora, Red Decora, Dark Decora, and Rainbow Decora.
-A plain shirt and hoodie were often worn with short tutu-like skirts.
+Wearers usually stick to a specific, monochrome color scheme for their outfits.
+A plain shirt and hoodie are often worn with short, tutu-likeskirts.
 The hair (often worn in low ponytails with long bangs) and make-up itself tend to be quite plain.
-However, the most significant part of Decora Kei is to pile on many layers of cute accessories until the bangs and front hair is barely visible.
+However, the most significant part of Decora Kei is to pile on many layers of accessories, such as jewellery, clips, and belts.
 Stockings, legwarmers, arm warmers, and knee socks are also worn over each other in different layers.
 Common details also include leopard prints and patterned dental masks.
-The style has since decreased in popularity but still has a large following worldwide.
+The style has since decreased in popularity, but still has a large following worldwide.